Are diet sodas including sugar-free Starbucks drinks bad for your teeth?

 While sugar-free confections and drinks are a bit of a mixed bag, there is one sugar-free product most dental professionals actually agree is not only harmless but possibly beneficial for your teeth: sugar-free chewing gum.

-Chewing gum containing xylitol or sorbitol can not only mechanically scrape plaque off your teeth, but they also encourage saliva production.
+Chewing gum containing xylitol or sorbitol can not only mechanically scrape plaque off your teeth but also encourage saliva production.
 So next time you get a hankering for something sweet, try popping a couple of sticks of sugar-free gum into your mouth.
 Your mouth and your body will thank you.

-The most effective way to ensure healthy teeth is to provide the health to the rest of your body.
+The most effective way to ensure healthy teeth is to provide health to the rest of your body.

 Eating a balanced diet with the recommended amounts of critical macro and micronutrients, such as vitamins and minerals, will go a long way towards achieving that goal.